worldline/openshift-nginx-routing/README.md

 # openshift-nginx-routing

-OpenShift Nginx Routing listen on the Routing SPI and update nginx configurations to point directly to the web endpoints.
+OpenShift Nginx Routing listen on the Routing SPI(ActiveMQ) and update nginx configurations to point directly to the web endpoints.

 Nginx is reloaded without downtime when:
 * it starts and retrieves endpoints from mongodb